 To covet virtues is absurd.
 It is better to make radical changes.

 Control of intimate defects is superficial and condemned to failure.
 Deep change is fundamental and it is possible only by wholly comprehending every mistake.

 By eliminating the psychic aggregates that constitute the “me, myself,” the “I,” we establish adequate foundations for correct action in our consciousness.

 Superficial changes serve no purpose.
 We urgently need, without postponement, in-depth change.

 Comprehension is the first step, elimination the second.

-This chapter is from The Mystery of the Golden Blossom (1971) by Samael Aun Weor.
-The print and ebook editions by Glorian Publishing (a non-profit organization) are illustrated to aid your understanding, and include features like a glossary and index.
-Buy the book, and you benefit yourself and others.
+This chapter is from The Mystery of the Golden Flower (1971) by Samael Aun Weor.
+The print and ebook editions by Glorian Publishing (a non-profit organization) include features like illustrations, footnotes, glossary, and index.